department-of-veterans-affairs/va.gov-platform-architecture/rfc/2022/2022-07-13 - Platform Wide Documentation vs Component Specific Documentation Locations.md

 * We could drive people to add documentation for their components/projects to the Platform Website.
 The risk associated with this alternative is that documentation may become separated from source code and add irrelevant documentation to some VFS developer audiences.
 * We could encourage developers to use a system like Confluence for all component-specific technical documentation.
 But that may incur additional licensing costs and the possibility that all documentation is lost if Confluence, or a similar system, is retired.
 Also, VFS team members do not always have access to Confluence.

+**Questions from Platform Content team to consider:**

+- Is there a high risk that documentation ends up on both the Platform and the Console simultaneously?

+- Is there any component-specific documentation on the Platform website currently, which would need to be migrated to the Console?

+- Will there be any documents with both component-specific content and more general content?
+If so, how will we know where to place that?
+Will we have to separate out such content into separate docs?

+- Who is currently defining the IA of the Console and who will define it in the future?

+- Feedback about this write up: “Collaboration Cycle” …add a definition